Moving from Chicago, IL to Portland, OR

 Moving to Portland with U-Pack

 U-Pack is an excellent option for moves from Chicago to Portland.
 As a self-move service, you pack and load everything in Chicago, and we’ll pick it up and drive it to Oregon for you.
-And with service centers in both cities, we’re able to deliver your belongings in 2-5 business days!
+And with service centers in both cities, we’re able to deliver your belongings quickly!
 We also offer storage, loading and unloading help, and guaranteed delivery.
 Get a free online quote or call 844-362-5303844-594-3077 to see how much your move will cost.